selmain/stat2120-cheat-sheet/2120pythoncs.md

 ## Hypothesis Testing and Confidence Intervals

-**Disclaimer**: You will often be asked to conduct each step of testing without using external testing functions like the ones listed below.
-Do not use these functions if you're asked to run these tests by hand.
+**Disclaimer**: You will often be asked to conduct each step of testing without using external testing functions like the ones listed below. **Do not use these functions if you're asked to run these tests by hand.**

 ### Z-tests

-See the lecture scripts for One Sample, Two Sample, One Proportion, and Two Proportion Z-tests.
+See the lecture scripts for One Sample, Two Sample, One Proportion, Two Proportion, and Paired z tests.

 #### Confidence Interval
 ```python